the-scouts/compass-interface/README.md

 way that doesn't cause a high request load on the Compass system.

-Please also remember your personal data handling obligations (under both GDPR and Scouting policies) whilst using this module.
+Please also remember your personal data handling obligations (under both GDPR and Scouting policies) whilst using this library.

+## Objectives

+The project aims to:
+- increase flexibility and simplicity when developing applications that interface with *Compass* data,
+- provide  stability and abstract complexities of *Compass*, and
+- enable greater support to our adult  volunteers and members.

 ## Where to get it